The modular Weyl-Kac character formula: The diagrammatic Hecke categories

-We remark that in each case the leftmost strand is coloured with $\csigma$ and the second term has coefficient equal to an $x$-bicoloured quantum integers.
-The pictorial version of the first recursion (for $2k+1$ odd) is given in \cref{JWpic}.
+We remark that in each case the leftmost strand is coloured with $\csigma$ and the second term has coefficient equal to a ratio of $x$-bicoloured quantum integers.
+The pictorial version of the first recursion (for $2k+1$ odd) is as follows